 The publication said Murdoch had a vision of the iPad newspaper during a sleepless night in May and proceeded to invest $30 million and staff the new venture.
 At that time, the newly launched iPad was clearly a hit, but the extent of its popularity had yet to unfold.
 Apple now says more than seven million iPads were sold through September.

 WWD said Jesse Angelo, a former New York Post official and top Murdoch confidant, is closely involved in the project and in line to be editor.
-Also reportedly hired as managing editors are Mike Nizza, formerly of AOL, The Atlantic, and The New York Times; Pete Picton, the former online Relevant Products/Services editor of The Sun; and former ABC News producer Steve Alperin.
+Also reportedly hired as managing editors are Mike Nizza, formerly of AOL, The Atlantic, and The New York Times; Pete Picton, the former online editor of The Sun; and former ABC News producer Steve Alperin.
 Also on board are Richard Johnson, the Post's top celebrity-news reporter and New Yorker magazine music critic Sasha Frere-Jones, according to WWD.
-The Daily would be mostly original content with some video Relevant Products/Services from Fox Sports.
+The Daily would be mostly original content with some video from Fox Sports.

 Looking for Net Gains